2019 Buick Cascada

-The front-wheel-drive Cascada is a well-thought-out, four-seat, soft-top convertible that keeps wind buffeting to a minimum.
-The ride is steady but can be a bit stiff because of the standard 20-inch tires.
-Handling is responsive, but power is modest and fuel economy isn't great.
+The Cascada is a well-thought-out four-seat, soft-top convertible.
+Handling is responsive, and the ride is steady but a bit stiff because of the standard 20-inch tires.
+The 1.6-liter, four-cylinder engine has modest power and returned just 22 mpg overall.
 The leather seats are supportive, but it's a long reach to access the touch-screen infotainment system, and the center dash is a mess of buttons.
-The power-operated, fully insulated fabric roof takes 17 seconds to open and can be operated when the car is traveling at speeds up to 31 mph.
+The power-operated, fully insulated fabric roof takes a quick 17 seconds to open and can be operated at speeds up to 31 mph.
 Wind intrusion is kept to a minimum during top-down driving.
 Rear-seat access is made easier by front seats that power-slide forward.
-Opting for the Premium or Sport Touring trims bring advanced safety equipment including forward-collision warning and lane departure warning.
+Opting for the Premium or Sport Touring trim brings advanced safety equipment, including forward collision warning and lane departure warning.
 2019 is the last year for the Cascada.